Netlify-Deployment/tiak-portfoliosite-testfix/content/blog/2021-04-10-deep-sea-research-in-progress-dsrip.md

 *DSRIP* had it's first round of research with Left of Main (Vancouver) and is currently seeking one more creation residency, a technical residency, and a presentation opportunity. \
 \
-To watch a playlist of the work click here.
+To watch a playlist of the work click [here](https://youtube.com/playlist?list=PL1cAd3GGjp0iWmvunEbmj6BvaIwfGAB6J).

+For additional questions please email either jenna.mazur@live.com or I.

 ![](/images/uploads/img_3654.jpg "screencap from research excerpt 'u r so beauty'")